Vishwaa-Idiosyncrat/Id1110-F15/README.md

-       Separated the scraped data to sentences and words and then lemmatized it, added it to the database of the bot, greeting inputs and outputs for the bot, exiting of the bot, Updated the random Wikipedia article generator, helped in making the GUI interface and tried to add color theme to it.
+       Separated the scraped data to sentences and words and then lemmatized it, added it to the database of the bot, greeting inputs and outputs for the bot, exiting of the bot, Updated the random Wikipedia article generator, made the GUI interface and tried to add color theme to it.
 Made the report for the project and written the README file.

     Kamarthi Chiruhas (122201025)